mreutegg/jsinfonia/README.md

 jsinfonia
 =========

-An implementation of a distributed system like Sinfonia
+An implementation of a distributed system like [Sinfonia](http://research.microsoft.com/en-us/people/aguilera/sinfonia-aguilera-sosp2007.pdf).